alfredzou/Web-Scraping-Indeed/README.md

 <img src='Images/Web Scraping Indeed.gif'>

 ### Predicting Role Responsibilities
-Predicting the role responsibilities between data engineer, analyst, scientist and business analyst using feature importance from logistic regression.
+Predicting data engineer, analyst, scientist and business analyst job titles using logistic regression.

+By looking at the most relevant features, we can determine the role responsibilities for each job.

 <img src='Images/data analyst.JPG'>